 When water freezes, it expands.
-If you’ve ever filled up a bottle of water and popped it in the freezer for a cold treat later in the day, it only takes once before you learn that you can’t fill it full.
-Same rule applies to gutters and pipes.
-Frozen water can tear apart eaves on your roof and even tear gutters right off your house!
+If you’ve ever filled up a bottle of water and popped it in the freezer for a cold treat later in the day, it only takes an hour before you learn that you can’t fill it full.
+The same rule applies to gutters and pipes.
+Frozen water can tear apart leaves on your roof and even tear gutters right off your house!
 The more leaves in the way, the more likely your gutter will clog (and then freeze when the temperature drops).

 Quick Tip: Instead of pulling out leaves by hand or trying to balance with a small broom, try using a leaf blower!
 If the leaves are dry they should just fly out without a long hassle of an unwanted chore.